jonathanconway/amp-code-test-jonathan-conway/readme.md

 ## Functional requirements

 1. We are wanting you to display a list of users with a filter.
 Preferably, the list will update whilst the user is typing or autocomplete if you will.

+We have supplied the JSON for you.
+It may or may not be correct.

 The page should be responsive.
 A creative has been supplied for the larger views, however, for the smaller views you'll need to use your judgement.

 ## javascript